jhsoftware/OwnCDN-Docs/docs/intro.md

 ---
 # Introduction

+[?WEB]
+> [!NOTE]
-This is the included documentation for OwnCDN.
+> This is an on-line version of the documentation which is included with the latest version of OwnCDN.
+>
+> Clicking the (?) icon in most windows / dialogs within the software UI,
+> will take you to a page in this documentation which describes the specifics of that window / dialog.

+[?ANY]

 This documentation primarily describes the OwnCDN user interface.